 Pulls Ups and Injuries

-You can’t deny the power of the pull-up; a beautiful physique can be sculpted with a simple pull-up.
+The pull-up can’t be denied; it can sculpt a beautiful physique with its simplicity.
 It broadens and strengthens the back while sculpting the waist in one fluid, an easy-to-understand (but challenging to do) maneuver.

 You can see how the pull-up is a compound movement and can effectively train the core.
 Surprisingly, the pull-up engages the core a great deal.
 The prime mover for the pull-up is the latissimus dorsi.
 The secondary movers and stabilizers for the pull-up include the trapezius, rhomboids, biceps, serratus anterior, transverse abdominous, and obliques.

-As with any movement, it’s imperative to ensure that proper form is used to prevent injury.
+As with any movement, ensure that you use the proper form to prevent injury.

 Pull Up Body Position